fromjyce/SheCodes/SheCodesPlus/README.md

 ## [Final Project](https://suspicious-beaver-111c4d.netlify.app/)

+For our culminating Final Project, we harnessed the entirety of our eight-week SheCodes Plus Workshop resources to craft a fully functional weather app.
+Leveraging the knowledge acquired in HTML, CSS, and JavaScript, we meticulously designed and implemented a user-friendly interface that seamlessly integrates real-time weather data through API integration.
+The comprehensive skills gained throughout the workshop empowered us to bring our creative vision to life.
+Notably, we went a step further by hosting our accomplished weather app on Netlify, showcasing our ability to deploy and share our web creations with a global audience.
+This hands-on experience served as a testament to our growth and proficiency in web development, marking a fulfilling conclusion to the SheCodes Plus Workshop.

 ## Contact
 If you come across any mistakes in the programs or have any suggestions for improvement, please feel free to contact me <jaya2004kra@gmail.com>.
 I appreciate any feedback that can help me improve my coding skills